jwharm/java-gi/website/docs/index.md

 * Javadoc for [GStreamer](https://jwharm.github.io/java-gi/gstreamer/org.freedesktop.gstreamer/module-summary.html)

-JAR files with the Javadoc and source code, to use offline in your IDE, are available from [Github](https://github.com/jwharm/java-gi) under the v0.5 release.
+JAR files with the Javadoc and source code, to use offline in your IDE, are available from [JitPack.io](https://jitpack.io/#jwharm/java-gi/v0.5.1).

 ## Contributing

+To build Java-GI for yourself, make changes, or use Java-GI to generate bindings for other (GObject-Introspection based) libraries, follow the instructions [here](https://jwharm.github.io/java-gi/generate/).
 Please log issues, questions and requests on [Github](https://github.com/jwharm/java-gi).